 1/4 cup arrowroot flour

-2 tbsp butter, ghee or palm shortening (as tolerated)
+2 tablespoons butter, ghee or palm shortening (as tolerated)

-1/4 tsp fresh finely chopped rosemary (or another 1/4 tsp Herbs de Provence if you don’t have fresh rosemary)
+1/4 teaspoon fresh finely chopped rosemary (or another 1/4 tsp Herbs de Provence if you don’t have fresh rosemary)

 Mix with electric mixer and let rest for ten minutes or longer.
 (The longer it rests the thicker it will become.)
 When the broth is simmering (I use about 6 cups of broth) add the batter one heaping tablespoon at a time (a tablespoon that you eat with, not the measurement).
 I don’t try to make the batter pretty as I plop it into the broth.
 Also, I usually don’t wait very long to put the batter in, so it’s still quite runny, and making it pretty isn’t an option.